 Adapting to change during and after COVID-19

-Like the rest of the industry, this growth was brought to a sudden stop by the COVID-19 pandemic and the various lockdowns which ensued through that period.
+Like the rest of the industry, this growth was brought to a sudden stop by the COVID-19 pandemic and the various lockdowns which ensued throughout that period.
 New ways of working had to be implemented at very short notice, with the aim of keeping the network open for key workers and others for whom travel was essential, whilst keeping staff and passengers safe.

 In Scotland, a Rail Recovery Task Force was set up to lead and co-ordinate the response across the industry.
-Chaired by ScotRail, this included representation from all parts of the industry, with the main task force including ScotRail, Network Rail, the British Transport Police (BTP), Transport Scotland and Passenger Focus, with a number of sub groups set up which included a Trade Union Partnership Working Group, and a group for cross border and freight operators to make sure they were involved in discussions.
+Chaired by ScotRail, this included representation from all parts of the industry, with the main task force including ScotRail, Network Rail, the British Transport Police (BTP), Transport Scotland and Passenger Focus, with a number of subgroups set up which included a Trade Union Partnership Working Group and a group for cross border and freight operators to make sure they were involved in discussions.

 The inclusion of Transport Scotland on the group meant rapid decisions could be taken when necessary, with access to politicians for approval of changes needed, for example to timetables.
 Passenger Focus’s involvement was also key, enabling their work on passenger surveys during COVID-19 to be fed directly into discussions and decision making.